dgarigali/SmartOfficeIllumination/README.md

 Besides the .ino code, three c++ libraries were developed:

-**lum_system:** contains the methods to [calibrate the LDR](https://www.instructables.com/id/Measuring-Light-Using-Light-Sensor/), read LDR values and compute the I2C data
+**lum_system:** contains the methods to [calibrate the LDR](https://www.instructables.com/id/Measuring-Light-Using-Light-Sensor/), read LDR values and compute the I2C data.
+After calibrating, change the values "m" and "b" on lines 20-21 of the .ino file.

-**luminaire_controller:** contains the methods of the individual local luminaire controller consisting on a PI controller with feedforward and anti-windup (check the next section to see how to calibrate this controller)
+**luminaire_controller:** contains the methods of the individual local luminaire controller consisting on a PI controller with feedforward and anti-windup (check the next section to see how to calibrate this controller).

-**dist_controller:** the distributed global controller is based on the [consensus algorithm](https://fenix.tecnico.ulisboa.pt/downloadFile/1689468335597775/consensus.pdf) via the Alternating Direction Method of Multipliers (ADMM) with the goal of minimizing a global cost function based on the energy consumption
+**dist_controller:** the distributed global controller is based on the [consensus algorithm](https://fenix.tecnico.ulisboa.pt/downloadFile/1689468335597775/consensus.pdf) via the Alternating Direction Method of Multipliers (ADMM) with the goal of minimizing a global cost function based on the energy consumption.

 ## Local luminaire controller